-The Comic Who Wants to End the Nation-State
+The Comic Who Wants to End the Nation-State | www.ozy.com

 The world’s colonizing powers once fussed over how to slice up their empires into brand new nation-states that would bloom into beautiful, modern democracies.

-But some figures in the post-colonial world are fed up with the ugly realities that curdle beneath their nation-states’ sparkling constitutions.
+But some figures in the post-colonial world say they are fed up with the ugly realities that curdle beneath their nation-states’ sparkling constitutions.
 Santiago Rivas Camargo is one of them.
 This Colombian comic wants to end Latin America’s defective nation-states once and for all.

 “For me, countries don’t make sense,” says 37-year-old Rivas, a bearded, bowling ball of a man who friends say floats like a feather despite his size.
 “I think everywhere you look countries are going through a crisis of meaning.
 OK, maybe Sweden shouldn’t have to go.
 But in Latin America?
 Come on, there are some countries that just didn’t work out.”